vamsigutta/vamsigutta/content/posts/basicmcpbot/index.md

 Let us start by defining an MCP server with two tools for simplicity.
 One of the tool fetches the supported kubernetes and openshift versions from ibmcloud.
 The other one will be a simple addition tool which takes in two integers and returns the added output.

-Considering that most of the blogs are focusing on the `STDIO`, let us see how we can work non `SSE`.
+Considering that most of the blogs are focusing on the `STDIO`, let us see how we can work on `SSE`.
 The below is an example of a server code.

 ```python
 from mcp.server.fastmcp import FastMCP